 We continued down the path, enjoying the views, wildflowers, and wildlife along the way.
 Towards the end of the trail, we stopped to eat our packed lunch in a pretty meadow overlooking the water.
 The reservoir narrows as the path nears the mouth of the north and south forks of the Sun River that feed into it.

 As mentioned above, the trail eventually ties into the North Fork and South Fork Sun Canyon Trails near where the rivers meet the reservoir if you’d like to continue hiking down either.
-Both lead a long ways further into the Rocky Mountain Front and away from Gibson Reservoir, connecting with many other trails in the Bob Marshal Wilderness Area.
+Both lead a long ways further into the Rocky Mountain Front and away from Gibson Reservoir, connecting with many other trails in the Bob Marshall Wilderness Area.

 What to Bring